What We’ll Cover:

-In case you’re wondering, top local directories include GMB, as well as sites like Yelp, Yellow Pages, and Bing.
-Carefully fill out the information on third party sites to direct local customers to your business.
+In case you’re wondering, top local directories include GBP, as well as sites like Yelp, Yellow Pages, and Bing.
+Carefully fill out the information on third-party sites to direct local customers to your business.

 If possible, publish quality content on these sites to direct the customer to your business.
 Bigger, more credible sites will offer more visibility, which will both drive more traffic to your site and encourage customers to review their experience with your brand; thus, raising your profile on organic search.

-Research and compile a list of 10-15 keywords and place them in order of relevance to begin building keyword-focused web pages and content.
-Focus on keywords and variations that are relevant to your business and will drive conversions and promote your local ranking.
+Research and compile a list of 10-15 keywords and place them in order of relevance to build keyword-focused web pages and content.
+Focus on keywords and variations that apply to your business and will drive conversions and promote your local ranking.